 Provide information on what they may be entitled to

 If an employee is off sick with cancer, they may not know what help they are entitled to or have the energy to research information.
-Any insight into applicable financial support could be particularly useful as many individuals navigating cancer worry about money if they are unable to work.
+Any insight into applicable financial support, such as sick pay for employees with cancer, could be particularly useful as many individuals navigating cancer worry about money if they are unable to work.

 As their employer, you can make things a little easier for them by giving them relevant information about any support they may be entitled to.
 For example, if you provide employees with private health insurance, let your employee know how they can use this.
 If their Statutory Sick Pay period is coming to an end, ensure you inform them about their options for applying for Employment and Support Allowance and Universal Credit.